The Public Paperfolding History Project

 This passage says, roughly, 'Then take another square of paper, fold it diagonally as fig 7.
 Now bring your two sharp corners to your right corner (fig 8 and 9) until you have a square.
 Fold this in the middle until you have another triangle (fig 10).
 Now we cut it from the side with slits ...
 Now carefully unfold ... put a pin through the middle and carefully draw down the four corners ...
 We glue the four bottom edges on a sheet of stiff paper of equal size and you have a lovely bird cage.'

-This design is similar to the Paper Cage but using less folds and curved cuts.
+This design also seems to be a version of The Paper Cage but using less folds and curved cuts.

 This passage, which follows directly on from the one above, says, roughly, 'The fishing net is created in the same way with the difference that the cuts are rounded ...
 If we fold a square in four and cut off the corners we get a (rounded) edge ... and finally a beautiful fishing net is cut.'